cisco-ie/pipeline-gnmi/README.md

 > A streamlined Model-Driven Telemetry collector based on the open-source tool [`pipeline`](https://github.com/cisco/bigmuddy-network-telemetry-pipeline) including enhancements and bug fixes.

 `pipeline-gnmi` is a Model-Driven Telemetry (MDT) collector based on the open-source tool [`pipeline`](https://github.com/cisco/bigmuddy-network-telemetry-pipeline) which has a refreshed codebase improving maintainability, performance, and modern compatibility.
-It supports MDT from IOS XE, IOS XR, and NX-OS, enabling DIY operators with cross-platform Cisco MDT collection.
+It supports MDT from IOS XE, IOS XR, and NX-OS enabling end-to-end Cisco MDT collection for DIY operators.

-The original `pipeline` README is included [here](README-PIPELINE.md) for reference.
+The original pipeline README is included [here](README-PIPELINE.md) for reference.

-## Installation
+## Usage
+pipeline-gnmi is written in Go and targets Go 1.11+.

-1) `pipeline-gnmi` can be downloaded from [Releases](https://github.com/cisco-ie/pipeline-gnmi/releases)
+1) pipeline-gnmi binaries may be downloaded from [Releases](https://github.com/cisco-ie/pipeline-gnmi/releases)
 2) Built from source:
 ```bash
 git clone https://github.com/cisco-ie/pipeline-gnmi